neicnordic/sda-download/api/middleware/plugins/README.md

 ```
 go build -buildmode=plugin -o your_middleware.so your_middleware.go
 ```
 This is required when running the web app with `go run`.
-The [Dockerfile](../../../Dockerfile) will automatically build any plugins in the plugins directory.
+The [Dockerfile](../../../Dockerfile) will automatically build any plugins in the plugins directory, and store them in the `/plugins` directory in the image.
+More plugins can be loaded in with volumes.

 ## Selecting plugin for runtime
 The default middleware plugin is `token_middleware.so`, and can be changed with the `plugins.middleware` configuration variable.
 The variable must be a filepath that points to a prebuilt plugin binary.